Down Among The Sugar Cane

-The senior Gianelloni rebuilt the sugar mill.
-Though not as large as many others in the Sugar Belt, grinding 500 tons of cane each twenty-four hours, it was streamlined for efficiency.
+The senior Gianelloni rebuilt the sugar mill, though not as large as many others in the Sugar Belt, grinding 500 tons of cane each twenty-four hours, it was streamlined for efficiency.
 By applying his talents and competence, Gianelloni soon became a prosperous sugar producer.
-Gianelloni had three sons, Vivian, Lefebvre, and Sabin, Jr. as each matured, he joined his father in the operation of the plantation and sugar factory until 1925, when mosaic disease practically wiped out the cane fields of Louisiana, and Longwood ceased the cultivation of cane and manufacture of sugar.
+Gianelloni had three sons, Vivian, Lefebvre, and Sabin, Jr. As each matured, they joined their father in the operation of the plantation and sugar factory until 1925, when mosaic disease practically wiped out the cane fields of Louisiana, and Longwood ceased the cultivation of cane and manufacture of sugar.
 Sabin Gianelloni, Sr., died in 1934.

-The factory resumed operation in 1937 under the management of Sabin Gianelloni, Jr. Gilmore in his Louisiana Sugar manual of 1938 had this to say about the mill reopening: “This factory resumed operations in 1937, producing syrup only.
-Developed new combined open-kettle vacuum process late in 1938 crop which received wide recognition and acceptance.”
+The factory resumed operation in 1937 under the management of Sabin Gianelloni, Jr. Gilmore in his Louisiana Sugar Manual of 1938 had this to say about the mill reopening: “This factory resumed operations in 1937, producing syrup only.
+He developed a new combined open-kettle vacuum process late in 1938 crop which received wide recognition and acceptance.”

 *It was later learned that the Longwood Plantation mansion and surrounding 12 acres abutting the mansion was originally offered to Winnifred Gianelloni, the wife of one of the sons, Giles Sabin Gianelloni as her choice preference.
 However, as Winnifred and Giles had just completed building their new residence in Havana, Cuba – where they resided with their two daughters, Marcelle Tarilton Gianelloni and Mary Ellen Gianelloni, and Giles was in business in Cuba – she graciously declined the offer.